The objectives of the Club are:-

 This is shown on our website.
 For further details or if you would like a copy of the programme, please contact the Secretary Peter Richardson email [email protected]

 The Club runs a variety of events through a number of sections.
+These cover Contract Bridge, Golf, Model Engineering, Northern Ireland, Painting, Sailing, Singing, Visits and Walking.
 Each section has a Section Leader and its own webpage on this website.

-The Club is run by a committee made up of a Chairman, Vice-Chairman, Secretary, Treasurer and elected members, generally representing the various Club activities.
+The Club is run by a committee made up of a Chair, Vice-Chair, Secretary, Treasurer and elected members, generally representing the various Club activities.
 They are elected annually at the Club’s annual general meeting, which is usually held in April.

 The Club works closely with the ICE’s Regions, especially for national ICE events such as the Thomas Telford Golf Tournament.
 If there are a sufficient number of members in any particular area they can form a unit or branch with their own budget for promotion and administration costs, funded directly by the Club.

-As a service to Members, we have a webpage entitled “Register” where you can find the names of all ICE members who have died since 1 January 2016.
+As a service to Members, we have a webpage entitled “Register” where you can find the names of all ICE members who have died since July 2017.
+You will not find this information reported anywhere else.

 Who can join?